 Sundresses are pretty common on women’s packing list, and there’s no reason why you can’t bring your favourite cute dress with you to Egypt; as long as you make it appropriate.
 Again, remember that your knees, shoulders, and chest need to be covered.
-This might mean wearing a light pair of leggings under your dress or adding a lightweight sweater or scarf to cover your shoulders.
+This might mean wearing a light pair of leggings under your dress or adding a lightweight sweater, jacket, or scarf to cover your shoulders.

 I got a ton of compliments on my Marie Dress (jet set print) from Cherry Velvet.
 The zipped front meant I could have a higher neckline and the t-shirt style meant my shoulders were covered.
 I just wore a pair of black leggings underneath and voila!
 I was comfortable, cool, and appropriately covered.
 I even got a couple compliments from Egyptian women about how much they loved my outfit.

 Maxi dresses and skirts are a good idea too, and may be cooler than pairing shorter dresses with leggings.
 Look for styles with ankle-length skirts and t-shirt type tops to be appropriately covered (something like this one).
 You could also do maxi skirts like this or, if you want something dressier (especially if you plan on taking a lot of photos) you might like something long and flowy like this one.